Why Some City Hotels Charge Resort Fees or Surcharges and How to Avoid Them

 5. Perverse Incentives vs. Brand

 When it comes to hotels that are part of a major brand, such as Marriott, Hyatt, Hilton, etc., these are typically owned and operated independently, and merely pay a license fee to the brand.
-The brand has value in terms of bringing guests to the hotel given the brand recognition, but the individual owner/operator's incentive is to try to make as much money as possible from each guest, even if the hotel offering disappoints guests, particularly in locales such as airports where the hotel has a more captive market and/or won't see a lot of repeat business.
+The brand has value in terms of bringing guests to the hotel given the brand recognition, but the individual owner/operator's incentive is to try to make as much money as possible from each guest, even if the hotel offering generates poor reviews.
+This is true particularly in locales such as airports where the hotel has a more captive market and/or won't see a lot of repeat business.

 .